MizaGBF/Rosetta-Public/readme.md

 - 5: Failed to initialize a bot component.
 - 6: Bot instance initialization failure.

+> [!NOTE]
-As a side note, the `/owner bot reboot` command doesn't actually reboot the bot, it's a simple shutdown with the code **0**.
+> The `/owner bot reboot` command doesn't actually reboot the bot, it's a simple shutdown with the exit code **0**.
-My instance is setup with Watchtower and automatically reboot once stopped, hence why it's called reboot.
+> My instance is setup with Watchtower and automatically reboot once stopped, hence why it's called reboot.

-### Setup
+## Setup
+### Creating config.json and your Discord Application
 The bot is configured with a file called `config.json`.
 Create one in its folder and paste the following:
 ```json
 {